MaryamYasinian/Relational-Database---Medical-Data-Management-Patient---Physician-Coverage-Operation-Hospital-/README.md

-# Relational-Database---Medical-Data-Management-Patient---Physician-Coverage-Operation-Hospital-
+# Relational Database - Medical Data Management for Patients, Physicians, Coverage plans, Operations, and Hospitals
 In this project, I designed a relational database model for a medical setting involving patients, hospitals, physicians, appointments, operations, procedures, and insurance coverage.
-I show how to design and map multiple connected datasets using Primary Key, Foreign Key, and constraint rules.
+IMy project demonstrates how to design and map multiple connected datasets using Primary Keys (PK), Foreign Keys (FK), and relational constraints to ensure data consistency, validity, ans integrity of data within multiple datasets.